yolken/yolken-blog/site/_posts/2021-08-01-most-core-values-are-meaningless.md

 Because these values are so universal and because they're so obviously associated with good employee behavior no matter which company you're at, they've completely non-actionable.
-I've never at any point in my career had a tough decision where, for instance, the choice is between being nice to my coworkers and being nasty to them.
-Even if I wanted to be mean (which I don't), it's unlikely that having a core value of "be nice to your coworkers" would dissuade me from doing this; the actual disincentive would be losing my job for violating the basic norms of good behavior.
+I've never at any point in my career had a tough decision where, for instance, the choice was between being nice to my coworkers and being nasty to them.
+Even if I wanted to be mean (which I don't), it's unlikely that having a core value of "be nice to your coworkers" would dissuade me from doing this; the actual disincentive would be losing my job for violating the standard norms of good behavior.

-Overall, therefore, values in the five buckets above are generally meaningless.
+Overall, values in the five buckets above are generally meaningless.
 They're the same at most companies, they don't inform decisions in people's day-to-day work, and no matter how companies try to spin them, they're not magical, special, or unique.